mamedev/buildtools/README.md

 The MAME development environment for Windows consists of the GCC compiler (by way of MinGW), and the MSYS2 (POSIX/Unix compatability layer), plus various utilities such as Python and Git.
 It is available as a prepackaged installer, or can be assembled from upstream components.

 Source control is handled by github (***https://github.com/mamedev/mame.git***), so you'll need to check out a copy.
-Various modules are disabled by default, such as the MAME interactive debugger, but can be enabled through arguments when building and may require additional MSYS2 packages to be installed.
+Various modules are disabled by default, but can be enabled through arguments when building and may require additional MSYS2 packages to be installed.

 <a name="installandbuild"/>
 ## Installation and building